 A young man sings an aria from a well-known opera.
 It's Puccini.
 Next to it, two men dance to the tones, close and both in microscopic swimsuits.
 As a small group of ultra-Orthodox girls pass by, they hesitantly stop, then turn their gaze down, but still can't help but stare at the smiles while giggling loudly at each other.

-The appearance is apparent reality, but here is a scene in Israeli director Karin Kainer's latest documentary, Kosher Beach, which was shown at this year's DocAviv.
-It is an inciting depiction of a place in Tel Aviv, where an almost separate cultural encounter takes place in the most beautiful way, namely Nordau Beach at the northern end of the city's long beach.
-The beach is closed off with a high wooden fence to shield the bathers from prying eyes, and it is a popular excursion destination for the ultra-Orthodox population.
+The appearance is apparent reality, but here is a scene in Israeli director Karin Kainer's latest documentary, Kosher Beach, shown at this year's DocAviv.
+It is an incisive portrayal of a place in Tel Aviv where an almost separate cultural meeting takes place in the most beautiful way, namely Nordau Beach at the northern end of the city's long beach.
+The beach is closed off with a high plank to shield the bathers from prying eyes, and it is a popular excursion destination for the ultra-Orthodox population.
 A large proportion of the beach guests come from the neighboring municipality of Bnei Brak.
 "Everything is close together in Bnei Brak," says one of the women who follows the film. «From my kitchen window, I can look straight into eight other apartments, and you can hear every single noise from the neighbors.
 When I come out here on the beach, I have an incredible sense of freedom.
 The sea opens my heart. "

 And it works the way that Sunday, Tuesday and Thursday are reserved for women, while men have Monday and Wednesday to take a secluded dip in the Mediterranean.